Oktawski/Oktawski/README.md

+🔭 What do I know?
+I know .Net (WebAPI, EntityFramework, MVC, Blazor), Kotlin (Room, Coroutines, rxJava), Java (but not as much as some time ago, now I am full time .Net enthusiast)
+🔭 What am I learning?
+React is my go to frontend library.
+I am able to make fullstack apps with MVC and Blazor, now it's time to learn something serious.

-🔭 I’m currently working on SmartHome project that consists of the Spring Server, Android application communicating with that server and Arduino devices also communicating with said server.
-My second project is Tasks & Habits Android application, where users can save tasks, todos and activities done for a specific period of time.
+I’m currently working on Password Manager app (.Net API + React Frontend) and SmartHome project that consists of Spring Server, Android application communicating with that server and Arduino devices controlled via said server.

 <!-- 📫 How to reach me: -->